semuconsulting/pyqgc/CONTRIBUTING.md

 Being one of our contributors, you agree and confirm that:

 * The work is all your own.
+For the avoidance of doubt, this means **no AI coding agents such as Copilot**.
 * Your work will be distributed under a BSD 3-Clause License once your pull request is merged.
 * You submitted work fulfils or mostly fulfils our coding conventions, styles and standards.